 The Society's Social Contract cannot possibly address every practice or principle related to honest and ethical conduct.
 Instead, the Contract offers examples of conduct that is particularly important for appropriate dealings with all Members, coworkers, clients, contractors, vendors, investors, the governments that regulate our activities, and members of other professional communities.
 From time to time we may adopt additional policies and procedures not otherwise stated here.
 It is the responsibility of everyone to apply common sense, together with his or her own highest personal ethical standards, in making professional decisions where there is no stated guideline in the Society's Social Contract.

 General professional ethics, broadly defined as the Society's "Social Contract":

 Professional ethics specific to the American Energy Society:

 - Export Controls; and

 - Anti-boycott Compliance.

-Please do not hesitate to contact us if you have any questions, concerns, or comments about the AES Social Contract.
+Please do not hesitate to contact us if you have any questions, concerns, or comments about the American Energy Society Social Contract.